MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ## Process improvement

-At the heart of Agile methods is continuous improvement.
+Continuous improvement is at the heart of Agile methods.
 To improve your processes, you need to have shared goals and a shared plan.
 To initiate process improvement activities, consider adding them through regular practices, such as:

 - Sprint planning
 - Setting sprint goals